 Many grasses aren't fussy about soil type and will grow in neutral or acidic soil and thrive in sandy loam or clay, but others are more particular about the growing medium.
 Centipede grass and zoysia are the best grass seed for acidic soil with a pH down to 5.0, while carpet grass and St. Augustine grass are best for alkaline soil with a pH as high as 8.0.
 Before sowing your grass seed, it's a good idea to test the soil for acidity so you can adjust the pH according to the preferences of the variety you choose, using lime to raise the pH and a soil acidifier to lower it.

-Some grass seed grows best in well-draining, loose soil, while other seed prefers poorly draining clay.
+Some grass seed grows best on well-draining, loose soil, while other seed prospers on poorly draining clay.
 You can test your soil texture yourself by determining how easily you can form it into a ball.
-Soil with a high clay content forms easily, while sand will simply fall apart.
+Soil with a high clay content holds together easily, while sand will simply fall apart.
 To refine the test, form the soil into ribbons by pressing it with your fingers.
 Clay will form into long ribbons, mixed soil forms into shorter ones and sand won't form ribbons at all.
-One way to loosen clay soil is to increase microbial activity using a product like liquid Jackhammer, or you can plant tall fescue, which is the best grass seed for clay.
+To loosen clay soil, you can incorporate lots of organic matter into it, or you can improve nutrient uptake and water absorption with a liquid soil penetrant.
+Another option is to plant tall fescue, which is the best grass seed for clay.

 Some types of grass need full sun, and some can thrive in the shade.
 The two best warm-season grasses for sunny yards are zoysia, which grows slowly and densely enough to keep weeds under control, and Bermudagrass, a highly drought-tolerant variety and a vigorous grower that can quickly fill in bare spots in an existing lawn.
 The best cool-season grasses for sunny locations are tall fescue, another drought-tolerant species with long roots able to reach moisture deep in the soil, and Kentucky bluegrass, which goes dormant during dry spells.